Installation

 Token Expiration

-The OAuth token will expire after 60 minutes and you need to acquire another token.
+The OAuth token expires after 60 minutes.
+If it expires, generate another token.

 Verify()

-Add an endpoint to your server (example: POST /verify) so the frontend/client code can submit the flow type, phone number, first name, and last name.
-On the backend, you’ll start a Prove flow with a call to the Verify() function.
+Add an endpoint to your server such as POST /verify so the front end can submit the flow type, phone number, first name, and last name.
+On the back end, you’ll start a Prove flow with a call to the Verify() function.
 This function takes these required parameters:

-• Flow Type: either desktop or mobile to describe which type of device the end user is starting their flow on.
+• Flow Type: either desktop or mobile to describe which type of device the customer is starting their flow on.

-• Phone Number: phone number of the end user.
+• Phone Number: phone number of the customer.

-In sandbox, the phone number field tells the system which scenario you are testing.
-If you forget to pass in the phone number of a valid test user, then it will return an HTTP 400 (8007 - no test user found matching the phone number) error.
+In sandbox, the phone number field determines which scenario to test.
+If you forget to pass in the phone number of a valid test user, then it returns a “no test user found matching the phone number” error.

-• First Name: first name of the end user.
+• First Name: first name of the customer.

-• Last Name: last name of the end user.
+• Last Name: last name of the customer.

 Possession Timeouts

 When flow type is desktop, Instant Link executes the possession check.
-When flow type is mobile, first Mobile Auth (if enabled) and then one-time password (OTP) as a fallback.
-The Instant Link session has a five minute timeout from when it’s sent via SMS to when the end user can click on the link successfully.
-The OTP session has a two minute timeout from when it’s sent via SMS to when the end user can enter in the OTP successfully.
+When flow type is mobile, first Mobile Auth executes and then one-time password (OTP) as a fallback.
+The Instant Link session has a five minute timeout from when it’s sent through SMS to when the customer can select the link.
+The OTP session has a two minute timeout from when it’s sent through SMS to when the customer can enter in the OTP.

-• Final Target URL: only required when Flow Type=desktop.
-It can be either a Prove provided URL or your own URL that instructs the end user to close their mobile browser.
+• Final Target URL: required when Flow Type=desktop.
+It can be either a Prove provided URL or your own URL that instructs the customer to close their mobile browser.

-• SMS Message: a field to customize the message body sent in the Instant Link (flowType=desktop) or OTP (on mobile) SMS message.
+• SMS Message: a field to customize the message body sent in the Instant Link or OTP SMS message.
 Otherwise, you can use Prove defaults.

 • Client Customer ID: a client-generated unique ID for a specific customer.
 You can link calls related to the same customer, across different requests or sessions.
 The client defines the format of this ID.